The Best Archery Target: Our Reviews

 - People use it for both bows and crossbows.

-It's got a handle so you can lug it around, and at about 30 pounds, it's not tooooooo heavy—some targets can weigh 50 pounds or more, and that can be a pain if you like to move your target around a lot (which I do).
-The only thing I'm not crazy about is that it only has five target points—the next option I discuss has nine—but that's not a huge deal, really.
+It's got a handle so you can lug it around, and at about 30 pounds, it's not tooooooo heavy—some targets can weigh 50 pounds or more, and that can be a pain if you like to move your target around a lot.
+The only thing that isn't fantastic is that it only has five target points—the next option we discuss has nine—but that's not a huge deal, really.
 It's a great option that's weatherproof and long-lasting.

 The Morrell Super Duper

 It's got grommets so you can hoist it up on a stand or tree, and it's weatherproof, so you can leave it be for a while and it won't fall apart (although it'll obviously last longer if it you store it inside).
 It features an image of a deer and its vitals on the back, and that's OK.
-If you're a hunter, you should probably practice with a 3D target (which I talk about a little bit later on).
+If you're a hunter, you should probably practice with a 3D target.

-The best part about it, in my mind, is that it's usable for bows and crossbows up to 350 FPS (feet per second).
-This one gets my vote for best target for crossbows, and most versatile target.
+The best part about it is that it's usable for bows and crossbows up to 350 FPS (feet per second).
+This one gets our vote for best target for crossbows, and most versatile target.

 Last but not least for the bag targets: